-Most quads run on standard pump unleaded fuel, however a very few agricultural quads were built with diesel motors to allow the use of "red" agricultural diesel.
-In general, a quad will either run on unleaded or unleaded with two-stroke oil added to it if it has a two-stroke engine.
+Most run on standard unleaded fuel.
+However, a few agricultural ATVs were built with diesel motors to allow the use of "red" agricultural diesel.
+In general, they will either run on unleaded or unleaded with two-stroke oil added if it has a two-stroke engine.

 Can I use winter tyres on my quad during the summer?

 As long as they are road-homologated, there is nothing to stop you using winter tyres in summer.
-The cost of replacing them might end up being more though because the softer rubber from which they are made wears far faster on dry roads than cold winter roads.
+The cost of replacing them might end up being expensive as the softer rubber from which they are made wears far faster on dry roads than cold winter roads.

-Yes, you'll need to tax your quad or ATV if you want to ride it on the road.
+Yes, you'll need tax if you want to ride it on the road.
 However, a quad can be taxed as either a limited use vehicle or an agricultural vehicle, depending on how you intend to use it.
-There is no tax to pay if it's going to be used for agriculture, horticulture or forestry, but a road quad or ATV is classed as a PLG vehicle and subject to tax at the prevailing rate.
+There is no tax to pay if it's going to be used for agriculture, horticulture or forestry, but an ATV intended for road use is classed as a PLG vehicle and subject to tax at the prevailing rate.

 If you want to ride on the road then you need a V5C registration certificate, MOT, tax and insurance.
 If you plan on riding only off-road on private land, you don't need an MOT.
-If your quad is registered as an agricultural, horticultural or forestry vehicle, it doesn't need an MOT or tax but it must be road registered, insured and licensed for road use if it's more than three years old.
+If your vehicle is registered for agricultural, horticultural or forestry use, it doesn't need an MOT or tax but it must be road registered, insured and licensed for road use if it's more than three years old.

 Does my quad need a registration plate?

-Yes, if you want to ride on the road then your quad will need to be road registered, which means it needs a registration number plate displayed at the front and rear of the vehicle and therefore a V5C registration certificate (logbook) from the DVLA.
+Yes, if you want to ride it on the road.
+This means it needs a registration number plate displayed at the front and rear of the vehicle and therefore a V5C registration certificate (logbook) from the DVLA.
 If you plan on riding only off-road on private land, you don't need a registration plate.

-Do I need insurance to ride a quad or ATV?
+Do I need insurance to ride an ATV?

 Yes, if you are riding on the public highway (and this includes green lanes) then you legally require a minimum of third party insurance.
 If you are on private land, you don't need insurance.
 However, if you're riding on public roads to get to private land, you will need insurance.

-If your quad is road registered, insured, taxed and has an MOT certificate and you have a full car licence (category B or B1), you can ride on public highways.
+If your vehicle is road registered, insured, taxed and has an MOT certificate and you have a full car licence (category B or B1), you can ride on public highways.

 You can also ride it on roads classified as "Public Right of Way" or byways.
 These are often called green lanes, but also known as BOATs (Byway Open to All Traffic), Unclassified County Roads, white roads or G roads.

-If your quad isn't road registered, then you are restricted to riding it "off road" i.e. on privately owned land only, as long as you have permission from the landowner.
+If it isn't road registered, then you are restricted to riding your ATV "off road" (i.e. on privately owned land only, as long as you have permission from the landowner).

 Can I ride my quad on public roads?

-Yes, as long as your quad is road registered, insured, taxed, has an MOT and you have the correct licence, you can ride on pubic highways.
+Yes, as long as it is road registered, insured, taxed, has an MOT and you have the correct licence, you can ride on pubic highways.
 Otherwise, you can only ride it on privately owned land, and only then if the landowner has given you permission.